mia-platform/documentation/docs/runtime_suite/crud-service.md

 ## Introduction

 The CRUD Service is a microservice that exposes via Restful API a set of MongoDB Collection.
-[CRUD Service is configured in the DevOps Console (follow this link for more details)](/api-console/crud-advanced).
+CRUD Service is configured in the DevOps Console, follow this [link](crud-advanced.md) for more details.

 Via APIs it's possible to: